 As reproductive medicine and fertility options become more advanced and accessible, the dream to have a child is even more accessible than before.
 If family-building is your goal, you have more choices than ever.

 One increasingly popular route for same-sex female partners is reciprocal in vitro fertilization (IVF), sometimes called co-IVF, co-maternity, or reception of oocytes from partner (ROPA).

-For co-IVF, one partner provides the eggs and the other partner carries the pregnancy.
-This is attractive to many couples because it allows both women to be physically involved in the pregnancy, which can heighten the emotional connection to the pregnancy.
+For co-IVF, one partner provides the eggs and the other carries the pregnancy.
+This is attractive to many couples because it allows both people to be physically involved in the pregnancy.

 How Does Co-IVF Work?

 Once a couple decides to use co-IVF, they begin a process almost identical to standard IVF.
 Like other forms of reproductive assistance for same-sex female couples, one of the first things to consider is sperm donation.